 Create a Better Internet for All People

-Beyond the fact that any accessibility standards you add to your website increases your Search Engine Optimization, making you more visible to all users, providing an accessible website is the best way to do business with people with disabilities.
+Beyond the fact that any web design accessibility standards you add to your website will improve your Search Engine Optimization, making you more visible to all users, providing an accessible website is the best way to do business with people with disabilities.
 When done right, accessible websites are preferred for people who cannot read printed material, who cannot physically visit a store and people who may have difficulty hearing.